How Fire Prevention Saves Lives

 Office of Public Education develops and supports Long Beach Fire Department efforts to teach fire and burn safety to a growing and ethnically diverse population, where children and older adults are the greatest at risk.

-With that in mind, the Deputy Fire Marshal serves as liaison to the innovative and award-winning Long Beach Fire Ambassador Program, chartered in 1991.
+With that in mind, the Long Beach Fire Department has the innovative and award-winning Long Beach Fire Ambassador Program, chartered in 1991.
 Specially selected and trained volunteers age 55 or better, work together with Long Beach Firefighters as an extension of our public education efforts.
 Their primary role is to educate third grade students in the Long Beach Unified School District about home fire and burn safety using the Long Beach Fire Safety House for students to practice home fire exit drills.

 You can help the men and women of the Long Beach Fire Department by taking advantage of the following resources: